pineapplefart/ssb_s5/Main Assesment/README.md

 - Imports fluorescence/absorbance data
 - Averages replicates and formats data
 - Fits dilution curves and calculates metrics (e.g., gradient, R²)
-- Outputs a results CSV for JMP
+- Outputs a results to a CSV
+- This code is bespoke for our fluoresence machine, the arguments in the to_excel() function will need to be changed depending on the output layout.
+- **NOTE: YOU MUST COLLECT THE TIME DATA MANUALLY.
+THE OT-2 DOES NOT SUPPORT OUTPUTTING THE RUNTIME DATA**

 ### 5. Optimisation in JMP
 In JMP, users can: